Mauin/RxFingerprint/README.md

 By unsubscribing from the Subscription, the fingerprint sensor will be disabled again with no result.

-### Encryption/Decryption
+### Encryption-and-decryption

 Usage of the Encryption and decryption features of RxFingerprint are very similar to simple authentication calls.
-For more details about the cryptography used and it's security, see [Cryptography](#Cryptography)
+For more details about the cryptography used and it's security, see [Cryptography](#cryptography)

 ``` java
 Subscription subscription = RxFingerprint.encrypt(this, stringToEncrypt)